 who passed away Jan 21st 1959 aged 65 years’

 Herbert Victor Rodell (28 January 1891 – 25 October 1943)

-He married Lily Gilbert in 1919 and they had at least once child – Betty Patricia [1925-2005].
-In 1939 Herbert was living at 48 Coleridge Road, and working as a railway telegraph cleark.
-He died at Coleridge Road aged 52 years old, leaving an estate valued at £1,795 6s and 4d.
+He married Lily Gilbert in 1919 and they had at least one child: Betty Patricia (1925-2005).
+In 1939 Herbert was living at 48 Coleridge Road, and working as a railway telegraph clerk.
+He died at Coleridge Road aged 52 years old, leaving an estate valued at £1,795 6s 4d.

 Lily grew up at 78 Kingston Street, and was one of the four children born to Alfred and Esther Eliza Gilbert.
 Alfred worked as grocer’s assistant.
 In 1911 aged 17 Lily was working as a domestic nurse.
 She married Herbert Rodell when she was 25 years old.
 She was widowed aged 50 years old, and continued to live at 48 Coleridge Road.
 She died there in January 1959 aged 65 years old.

 [If you have any further information about this family please contact us at Friendsofmillroadcemetery@gmail.com]